 Elasticity refers to the ratio of the proportionate rate of change in one variable and the proportionate rate of change in another variable.
 It is often used to measure the sensitivity or degree of responsiveness of one variable in response to changes in another variable.
 Also, it can be defined as the percentage change in one variable as a result of a one per cent change in another variable.

 Let us consider 2 variables ‘x’ and ‘y’.
 The elasticity of ‘x’ in response to changes on ‘y’ can be expressed as:

-The elasticity is often estimated using the logarithmic form in the regression approach.
+The elasticity is sometimes estimated using the logarithmic form in the regression approach.
 It is easy to apply using Ordinary Least Squares (OLS) by converting the variables into log-from.
-To learn more, download the free sample on Ordinary Least Squares (OLS).

 Elasticity of demand: Price Elasticity